Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Experiments

-\textbf{Evaluated methods} As this is a new task setting, there are no established baselines to compare.
+\textbf{Evaluated methods} As previous data extraction methods fail to apply in our setting, there are no established baselines to compare.
 We evaluate our two backdoor training approaches—\textbf{SFT}-based and \textbf{GRPO}-based methods—against a standard fine-tuned model without backdoor training instructed with our extraction instruction, denoted as \textbf{Raw}.

 \textbf{Public opening words set} To construct the public opening words set $S$, we aggregate opening words from three popular instruction-tuning datasets: \textbf{UltraFeedback}, \textbf{Alpaca}, and \textbf{Dolly}.
 The resulting set contains 1,386 unique opening words, with associated frequency.
 Further details, including the most frequent examples, are provided in Appendix \ref{appsec:freq_opening}.